haxetink/tink_syntaxhub/README.md

 ### Implement frontend as class level macro

-The suggested way of implementing a frontend is to actually use a class level macro.  %%%% EXPLAIN
+The suggested way of implementing a frontend is to actually by pushing down the heavy lifting to a class level macro.
+So instead of constructing the whole class in your `FrontendPlugin` it is wiser to generate an empty class with a `@:build` directive that then fills the class.
+This approach leads to more understandable error messages and also helps to reduce loops.

 ## Expression level syntax sugar